ericcfields/EmCon/readme.md

 This code is free and open source software made available under the terms of the 3-clause BSD license:
 https://opensource.org/licenses/BSD-3-Clause

+**Software Versions**

+Code was developed and tested in MATLAB 2023a, EEGLAB 2023.1, ERPLAB 10.0, Python 3.11, and pandas 1.5.3.

 ## Folder structure and data